Cast54/Portfolio/_portfolio/project1.md

 DVT Pics

 3 total EVTs were made.
 They successfully made a cup of coffee (It was pretty good!), sealed perfectly, and cemented our overall design.
 This doesn't mean we did not have our challenges though.
-The plunger and vessels are made of steel pipe
+The plunger and vessels are made of steel pipe and had to be put on a lathe to either be groved or turn down the outside to a smaller size.
+Luckily, we had a 6-jaw chuck that kept the steel pipes in round so that the plunger would seal.
+But, the tool holder for the lathe that had this very nice 6-jaw chuck broke, and we had to switch to the CNC lathe that could work faster, but had a 3-jaw chuck that if tighted too much, would make the pipes go out of round.
+So we had to build an insert that could go in each

 {:.list-inline}
 - Date: January 2026 - May 2026
 - Course: Product Realization - ME537